ypsvlq/wio/README.md

 - `libwayland-egl.so.1` (if OpenGL is enabled)
 - `libEGL.so.1` (if OpenGL is enabled)

-Additionally, the following libraries are loaded for Linux:
+The following libraries are loaded under Linux:

 - `libudev.so.1` (if joysticks are enabled)
 - `libpulse.so.0` (if audio is enabled)

-When building a project that uses wio, passing `-fsys=wio` to `zig build` will link libraries explicitly (instead of using dlopen).

 ## Platform-specific API

-The following variables and fields may be considered part of the public API when targeting a given platform:
+The following variables and fields may be considered part of the public API for a given platform:

 ### Windows

 - `Window.backend.window` is the Win32 `HWND`
-- `wio.backend.win32` is the Win32 API bindings
+- `wio.backend.win32` is a set of Win32 API bindings

 ### macOS

-- `Window.backend.window` is the AppKit `NSWindow*`
+- `Window.backend.window` is the AppKit `NSWindow`

 ### Unix

-`wio.backend.active` is an enum describing the backend in use:
+`wio.backend.active` is an enum variable specifying the backend in use:

 #### `.x11`